Teme7/bamazon/README.md

 # bamazon

-This is my version of MySQL & Node.js powered app that simulates Jeff Bezos' Amazon.com.
+This is my version of MySQL & Node.js powered app that simulates Jeff Bezos' Amazon.